 Hueco Tanks State Historic Site

-Hueco Tanks offers a variety of outdoor activities, most notably camping, and rock climbing.
+Hueco Tanks in West Texas offers a variety of outdoor activities, most notably camping, and rock climbing.
 However, one of the biggest draws to this historic site is the prehistoric pictographs that dot the cave walls there.
 Visitors and campers must make reservations at least two days prior to visiting.
 Pictograph tours are also available by advanced request.

 Big Bend National Park